This article describes three methods of backing up files. It includes discussions of media, kinds of backups, backup cycles, and restoring backups.

 Some companies simply perform a full backup daily.

-The ultimate backup cycle is known as the Child, Parent, Grandparent method.
+The Child, Parent, Grandparent method is considered the ultimate backup cycle.
 This method involves making daily (child), weekly (parent), and monthly (grandparent) backups.
 This method requires a lot of media (a minimum of 33 tapes for one year) and is complicated to keep track of, but it offers a maximum degree of security.

-For more details, see Child, Parent, Grandparent Method.
+For complete details, see Child, Parent, Grandparent Method.

 All backup programs include a "Compare" option.
 A compare operation simply compares all of the files on the source media with those copied to the backup media.
 The user is advised of any discrepancy.